SchulzLab/TEPIC/README.md

 Each run of TEPIC generates an *analysis meta datafile* containing all parameters, files, and outputs associated with the last run of TEPIC.
-Together with the provided process xml file, the executed command lines  can be reconstructed (Ebert et al., 2015).
+Together with the provided process xml file, the executed command lines  can be reconstructed (3).

+> (1) Predicting transcription factor affinities to DNA from a biophysical model, Roider HG, Bioinformatics, 2007.
+> (2) ChIP-Seq of transcription factors predicts absolute and differential gene expression in embryonic stem cells, Ouyang Z, PNAS, 2009.
+> (3) A general concept for consistent documentation of computational analyses, Ebert P, Database, 2015.